ooduor/archilles/GIT.md

 git merge develop      #to bring chnages to local master from your develop branch git push origin master #push current HEAD to remote master branch
 ```

+### Getting the raw file from the repo
+Standing on scalable-kenya-counties `git cat-file blob 16bab8a^:counties-global.svg`

 ### Deleting a branch
 Locally `git branch -D my_merged_branch`